Book Tour and Activities on the Go!

 Get swept away into a floral fairytale world.
-A trek to Valley of Flowers greets with an array of colourful blossoms and charming network of streams lacing dewy meadows.
+A trek to Valley of Flowers greets with an array of colourful blossoms and a charming network of streams lacing dewy meadows.
 The backdrop of snow kissed mountains further adds to the charm.
 Huddled in the celestial like West Himalaya, Uttarakhand, the trek to Valley of Flowers opens up around 300 types of endemic alpine flowers and a rich range of flora.

 A nature lover's paradise, Uttarakhand allures with a dramatic landscape of quaint lakes, meandering rivers, lofty mountains and rising peaks of Hilamlayas.
 The serene atmosphere further lends in a distinct character.